styphoiz/gcp-eth-node/README.md

 #### Requirements
 - You must deposit 32 ETH
 - Maintain hardware that runs both an Ethereum execution client and consensus client while connected to the internet
-- The Staking Launchpad will walk you through the process and hardware requirements

 ### Staking as a Service